nephila/jquery-vimeoplaylist/README.md

 Events
 ------
-- onVideoStart(videoIndex): called when the current video starts
+- 'videostart'(videoIndex): triggered when the current video starts
-- onVideoFinish(videoIndex): called when the current video ends
+- 'videoend'(videoIndex): triggered when the current video ends

 Usage
 -----